usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 **Solution:**

-* Establish precise interface specifications upfront
+* Establish precise interface specifications upfront.
-* Require joint testing and sign-off on integrations
+* Require joint testing and sign-off on integrations.
-* Use neutral third-party testing when needed
+* Use neutral third-party testing when needed.
-* Focus on problem-solving, not blame assignment
+* Focus on problem-solving, not blame assignment.

 **Challenge:** Inconsistent technical approaches across vendors

 **Solution:**

-* Create shared technical standards and architecture guidelines
+* Create shared technical standards and architecture guidelines.
-* Require an architecture review for major technical decisions
+* Require an architecture review for major technical decisions.
-* Use a government technical lead to coordinate standards
+* Use a government technical lead to coordinate standards.
-* Include technical consistency in performance evaluations
+* Include technical consistency in performance evaluations.

 **Schedule and Resource Conflicts**